EdoStra/Talking-to-Customers/README.md

 </br>

 ## 📚 Books
-* [The Mom Test](https://www.momtestbook.com/) - the bible for customer discovery, recommended read if you're a developer in search for a problem to solve
+* [The Mom Test](https://www.momtestbook.com/) - the bible for customer discovery, recommended if you're a developer in search of a problem to solve
 * [Deploy Empathy](https://deployempathy.com/) - something like most of the templates are already here but there is way more like more, if you're getting stared with call this one to read
 * [Forget the Funnel](https://www.forgetthefunnel.com/customer-led-growth/book) - recommended if you already have customers and to
 </br>